What Is Coast FIRE vs Barista FIRE? Definitions, Examples & Which One Fits You

 What Is Coast FIRE?
 Definition, Strategy & Example

 In other words, pursuing Coast FIRE limits the intensive savings phase of the FI journey to a limited amount of years.
 After this initial period, you can sit back, relax, and allow compound interest to do the heavy lifting for you.
-Although this varies from case to case, we will illustrate this approach with a simple example using this Coast FIRE calculator as support (summarized in Figure 1):
+Although this varies from case to case, we illustrate the approach with a simple numerical example (summarized in Figure 1).

 Figure 1: Example of Coast FIRE.
 Save aggressively for 8 years until age 36, then stop saving and let investments compound until retirement age.
 From age 36 to 60, you will be able to enjoy a substantially higher standard of living, as a result of not having to focus on savings any more.